 Staying local: We stayed in nearby The Inn at Opryland, which is a Marriott property.
 The kids LOVED the inside pool and we loved the hotel’s proximity to the Grand Ole Opry, a less than five minute drive.

 If you want our tips on visiting popular nearby spots, check out our posts the Country Music Hall of Fame and Grand Ole Opry.
+For our list of top 10 spots in Tennessee, check out our post here.
 And if you want more more presidential spots to visit, check out our list here.